 Different Types of Plants for a Water Garden

+1.)
 Free Floating Plants

 They are used to enhance the look of the surface of the pond.
-They should cover no more than 40%-50% of the surface of the water.
+The plants should cover no more than 40%-50% of the surface of the water.

-Marginal plants typically float above the water, but their roots are usually anchored in a heavy clay loam.
+Marginal plants typically float above the water, but their roots are usually anchored in heavy clay loam.
 Plants are planted in fabric pond pots or plastic, no hole containers.

 Underwater plants reduce algae by consuming the nutrients the algae needs to grow.
 Their main job is as oxygenators, supporting fish and other animals.

-They can be potted in gravel, because they don’t use their roots to collect nutrients.
+Plants can be potted in gravel, because they don’t use their roots to collect nutrients.